God’s Command to Adam

-(Gen 2:15–17) And Jehovah God took the man, and put him into the garden of Eden to dress it and to keep it.
+Gen 2:15–17 And Jehovah God took the man, and put him into the garden of Eden to dress it and to keep it.
 And Jehovah God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.

-Did you get anything out of these verses?
-How does this part of the scriptures make you feel?
-Why was “God’s Command to Adam” extracted from the scriptures?
-Do each of you now have a snapshot of God and Adam in your minds?
-You can try to imagine: If you were the one in that scene, what would the God in your heart be like?
-What emotions does this image make you feel?
+What do you gather from these verses?
+How does this part of Scripture make you feel?
+Why have I decided to talk about God’s Command to Adam?
+Does each of you now have an image of God and Adam in your mind?
+You can try to imagine: If you were the one in that scene, deep down, what do you think God would be like?
+How does thinking about this make you feel?
 This is a moving and heartwarming picture.
-Though there is only God and man in it, the intimacy between them is so worthy of envy: God’s profuse love is gratuitously bestowed upon man, surrounds man; man is naive and innocent, unencumbered and carefree, blissfully living under God’s eye; God shows concern for man, while man lives under God’s protection and blessing; every single thing man does and says is closely linked to and inseparable from God.
+Though there is only God and man in it, the intimacy between them fills you with a sense of admiration: God’s overflowing love is freely bestowed upon man and surrounds man; man is innocent and pure, unencumbered and carefree, blissfully living under God’s eye; God shows concern for man, while man lives under God’s protection and blessing; every single thing man does and says is inextricably linked to and inseparable from God.